 The number of firms moving to travel expense management systems is increasing sharply.

-According to a survey by Levvel research, firms that adapted Travel and Expense Management (TEM) systems were able to increase the efficiency of their reimbursement processes by 71%, improve their visibility over spending by 66%, and reduce processing costs by 53%.
+According to a survey by Levvel research, firms that adopted Travel and Expense Management (TEM) systems were able to increase the efficiency of their reimbursement processes by 71%, improve their visibility over spending by 66%, and reduce processing costs by 53%.
 The need to effectively manage the complexities of T&E processes is the driving force behind firms of all sizes flocking to TEM systems.

 Let’s take the example of a typical business trip—say your sales manager is attending an international trade expo.
 Their business trip can be divided into 3 stages.
-The pre-trip process involves them creating a travel request and getting it approved.
+The pre-trip process involves creating a travel request and getting it approved.
 While they’re on the trip, they record the incurred expenses.
 Finally, post-trip, they combine their expenses to generate a report, submit the report to the approver, and once it’s approved, get their reimbursement.
 While the flow seems effortless, there’s a lot going on behind the scenes.
 With the right features, you can automate these processes in a streamlined manner.

 Here are some key features that can improve your firm’s expense management process: